-The discovery of an ancient raised shoreline and intertidal, lagoonal area within $W\bar{a}d\bar{a}$ Debay'ān (Fig. 1) (Cuttler, Tetlow & Al-Naimi 2011) prompted a programme of systematic test pitting in an attempt to find features associated with the raised shoreline.
-This programme of test pitting unexpectedly discovered a previously unknown prehistoric inhumation and led to further open-area excavation within the immediate surroundings.
-This revealed a further five inhumations located within a 10 x 10 m area in what appears to be a small Neolithic cemetery.
+The discovery of an ancient raised-shoreline and intertidal, lagoonal area within Wādī Debayʿān (Fig. 1) (Cuttler et al. 2011) prompted a program of systematic test pitting in an attempt to find features associated with the raised shoreline.
+This program of test pitting unexpectedly discovered a previously unknown prehistoric inhumation and led to further open area excavation within the immediate area.
+This revealed a further five inhumations located within a 10x10m area in what appears to be a small Neolithic cemetery.
 This cemetery has no surface expression, such as a cairn or mound, as is normally the case with prehistoric burials in Qatar.
-The spatial morphology of the cemetery indicates the presence of a previously unrecorded funerary typology in Qatar, comprising burials with no evidence of surface markers such as a stone cairn.
+The spatial morphology of the cemetery indicates the presence of a previously unrecorded funerary typology in Qatar, comprising burials with no evidence for surface markers such as a stone cairn.

-The burial was that of a very tall and physically robust adult female placed in the foetal position.
-She was buried at the base of a small, oval pit, and covered with sand, rocks and cobbles.
-While no finds were discovered that might be conclusively associated with the original internment, fragments of 'Ubaid-type ceramics were found within the fill of the grave, providing a terminus post quem for the burial in the fifth millennium BC.
+The burial was that of an adult female placed in the foetal position, and of a particularly robust stature.
+She was buried at the base of a small, oval pit, covered with sand, rocks and cobbles.
+While no finds were discovered that might be conclusively associated with the original internment, fragments of 'Ubaid-type ceramics were found within the fill of the grave, providing a terminus post quem for the burial in the 5th millennium BC.